Stylish, Art-Deco guest rooms, some with balconies

 Plenty of dining options, a heated pool, beach service, and an upscale spa

 There's plenty to keep guests busy both inside and outside the hotel.
 Outdoors, the heated swimming pool has comfortable striped loungers, poolside service, an adjacent whirlpool, and well-outfitted cabanas available for rent; there's also a sundeck by the pool.
 The Shelborne has direct beach access and the resort fee includes a chair and towel, but umbrellas will cost extra.
-The Blue Harmony Spa has a range of treatments available, a nail salon, and 24-hour fitness center that provides free yoga classes daily.
+The spa has a range of treatments available, a nail salon, and 24-hour fitness center that provides free yoga classes daily.
 There's over 15,000 square feet of event space, including meeting rooms and a ballroom, as well as a business center, so the hotel sees a good number of business travelers.